 The autism diagnosis ripped away every dream my husband and I had for our son.
 Ryan was stranded on Autism Island and our family was stuck there with him.
 The “experts” said Ryan would need to be institutionalized.
 They said there was no recovery from autism, no cure, and no hope.
 But you can't believe all you are told about autism.
-My son is now an engineer at a major aerospace company, because we were able to help him medically.
+Today my son works as an engineer at a major aerospace company.
+But more important than that is he has friends and is leading a typical life because we were able to help him medically.

 Children are recovering from autism and yet the general public and most doctors are unaware this is even possible.
 They don’t know that an autism diagnosis no longer has to mean “game over.”
 When the total load on a child’s broken immune system can be reduced, then children improve and some like my son, can fully recover.
 That’s when parents no longer have to helplessly stand by and watch their children slip away.

 When it is possible to improve a child’s immune function, children can learn what they couldn’t before.
 Yet, medical treatment alone is not enough.
 We used behavioral and educational interventions to catch Ryan up on all he missed once he was able to learn.
 Recovery takes time.
 And that wasn’t easy for a parent like me, who wanted my kid "fixed" before lunch.

 I hope parents don’t give up too soon, like I almost did.
 After Ryan was diagnosed, even I didn’t believe he could ever get better.
 But we couldn't give up, mostly because at times we caught a glimpse of the kid that was hiding IN THERE.